jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/1-15 InstructLab and how it helps.md

 :bulb:
-InstructLab is an open-source project by IBM and Red Hat that enables community-driven customization and tuning of large language models (LLMs) for generative AI applications, focusing on accessibility and cost-effectiveness.
-It helps drive community development of LLMs and for buisnesses it enables them to easily customise their in house LLM!
+InstructLab is an **open-source project** originating from IBM Research and Red Hat that enables **community-driven customization and tuning of large language models (LLMs)** for generative AI applications, focusing on **accessibility, cost-effectiveness, and providing a broader coverage of target tasks** .
+It **democratizes model tuning** and drive community development of LLMs and for buisnesses, enabling them to easily customise their in house LLM!